 ‘It’s a Scandal that Experiencing Poverty So Often Leads to Children Being Forcibly Removed from Their Parents’

-Above: Tom Croft is the second on the left.
-(Photo by Imogen Richmond-Bishop).
+Above: Tom Croft is second from left.
+(Photo by Diana Skelton.)

-In February 2019, Just Fair convened a meeting to present to Amnesty–UK the experiences several organisations had with the UN Special Rapporteur on Extreme Poverty and Human Rights, Philip Alston.
-Thomas Croft, of ATD Fourth World’s National Coordination Team, was among those who made a presentation.
+On 15 February 2019, Just Fair convened a meeting to present to Amnesty–UK the experiences several organisations had with the UN Special Rapporteur on Extreme Poverty and Human Rights, Philip Alston.
+Thomas Croft, of ATD Fourth World’s National Coordination Team, was among the presenters.
 This article gives excerpts from his remarks.

 ATD Fourth World has a human rights, people-centred approach to overcoming poverty.
 We work with people living in poverty who directly experience what that means at a grassroots level.
 We deeply believe in the participation of people in poverty in all aspects of society.
 We want to go further than just inviting people to tell their stories.
 ATD Fourth World takes people in poverty seriously and engages them intellectually in thinking about a range of issues.

 Most of the individuals and families that we get to know have experienced persistent poverty.
 For years, they’ve been struggling faced with the consequences of social exclusion, social isolation, and social discrimination.
 This impacts all areas of their life.
 It leads to severe and reinforcing disadvantages.
 People feel completely trapped.